marshalliu/fava-docker/README.md

 ## Usage Example

+planned to add smart_import and git-crypt into the docker
 ```bash
 # assume you have example.bean in the current directory
 docker run -v $PWD:/bean -e BEANCOUNT_FILE=/bean/example.bean yegle/fava